 There are several things you can do to improve your sleep.
 For instance, avoid caffeine, alcohol, and nicotine.
 They all interfere with a good night’s sleep.
 Also, create an environment that allows you to sleep.
-Draw the shades, set the thermostat between 68 and 72 degrees, invest in a comfortable mattress and pillow, and reduce noise as much as you can.
+Draw the shades, set the thermostat between 68 and 72 degrees, invest in a comfortable mattress and pillow, and reduce noise as much as possible.
 Last, set a consistent sleep schedule and try to eliminate napping from your daily routine.

 Oil Diffusers and Essential Oils